 5. Speaking of photos, research a newborn photographer.

 Get some recommendations from friends, then get the low down on fees (there can be a big difference between the cost of having them taken and actually getting them printed).
 Photographers like to do these in the first two weeks of life, so do the legwork now so you’re not scrambling to hire one in a sleep-deprived, zombie-like state.

 Cankles or not, propping your feet up and having them rubbed will feel ah-mazing.
 Your significant other or anyone within arms reach of your perch on the couch will do.
 (You’ve earned it – and it’s pretty hard to turn down a woman who can’t reach her own feet.)

 If you haven’t already, do it now, because ordering baby supplies from your phone and receiving them within two days is one of the greatest conveniences in the modern world.

-Kate Middleton left the hospital with a bump, and you will too.
-The good news about not being a princess is that yoga clothing is acceptable as everyday wear.
 Purchase an outfit that is comfortable and makes you feel good (don’t get too ambitious on sizing), and you can wear it leaving the hospital and when visitors swing by.
 Grab a headband and some dry shampoo too (here’s a fave), since washing and drying your hair will become a luxury.

 9. Make new playlists.

 You’ll never be so grateful to Steve Jobs for putting 1,000 songs in your pocket than when you’re a new parent.
 Make a playlist for the hospital, one for car rides or long walks with baby, and one with some soothing, mellow tunes that will keep you and baby relaxed.
-Your Pandora will be set to Raffi station for the next 6 years, so enjoy your favorites now.
+Your Spotify will be set to Raffi station for the next 6 years, so enjoy your favorites now.